 Existing Buildings.
-The Roadmap target-setting tool for energy use is flexible so that users can choose to develop one of three sets of goals: a Basic, an Intermediate, or an Advanced level of performance.
-Accordingly, we have identified the Kaiser Permanente strategy goals outlined above as an Intermediate strategy and set the endpoint for this at 80 percent below a current Energy Star 50 Building.
-The baseline of a current Energy Star building with a rating of 50 represents the current average for similar buildings (type and size) in the same region.
+The Roadmap target-setting tool for energy use allows users to choose one of three sets of goals: to achieve a Basic, Intermediate, or Advanced level of performance.
+Accordingly, we have identified achievement of the Kaiser strategy goals outlined above as an Intermediate strategy and set the endpoint for this at 80 percent below the current average for similar buildings (type and size) in the same region, which is identifed in Portfolio Manager as an Energy Star 50 building.
 Carbon neutrality by 2050 is defined as the Advanced goal; some health care organizations already are on this path.
-Because the tool assumes a portfolio approach to the industryï¿½and because the Advanced goal is 20 percent lower than the Intermediate goalï¿½we set the 2050 Basic endpoint at 20 percent less than the Intermediate goal, or 60 percent below current levels.
-The reductions are intended to be based on source energy, which leaves flexibility to include both on-site and off-site renewable energy strategies.
+Because the tool assumes a portfolio approach to the industry—and because the Advanced goal is 20 percent lower than the Intermediate goal—we set the 2050 Basic endpoint at 20 percent less than the Intermediate goal, or 60 percent below current levels.
+The reductions are intended to be based on source energy, which allows health care organizations to adopt both on-site and off-site renewable energy strategies.
 The starting point for existing buildings is irrelevant as the tool assumes that all hospitals will need to journey toward one of the three proposed levels and, because the starting points will be different, so will the slopes.

 New Buildings.
-With regard to new buildings, ASHE has formulated its energy goals through its E2C program, which is a product of the societyï¿½s partnership with the EPA Energy Star Program.
+With regard to new buildings, ASHE has formulated its energy goals through its Energy to Care program, which is aligned with the EPA Energy Star program.
 The Energy Star program recognizes actual performance as opposed to theoretical performance of buildings.
 Experience has shown that energy models frequently fail to predict actual performance.
 If facility managers are going to invest time and resources in pursuit of a goal, the goal must be real and delivered, not theoretical.

-The recent federal stimulus package aims to move all state energy codes to the 2004 edition of ASHRAE 90.1.
-Implementing these measures should result in an Energy Star rating of approximately 75.
-Thus, we have selected the requirement for design to Energy Star 75 as the Intermediate requirement for new hospital buildings.
-Several new hospitals are seeking very high energy performance using various innovative health care applications of energy technologies.
+Implementing the measures in ASHRAE 90.1: Energy Standard for Buildings Except Low-Rise Residential Buildings should result in an Energy Star rating of approximately 75.
+Thus, we have selected designing to Energy Star 75 as the Intermediate requirement for new hospital buildings.
+Several new hospitals are seeking very high energy performance by adopting various innovative energy technologies.
 These buildings are yielding designs with Energy Star ratings of approximately 90.
 Because our emphasis is on actual performance, ASHE set the highest level of building design at 85.
-For purposes of symmetry (and an assumption that such symmetry will better create the portfolio the sector requires), we have set the minimum performance level of new buildings to Energy Star 65.
+For purposes of symmetry (and an assumption that such symmetry is more likely to create the portfolio the sector requires), we have set the minimum performance level of new buildings to Energy Star 65.

 |Existing Buildings||Basic||Current Energy Star rating||60 percent below Energy Star 50|